mb0/dapgx/README.md

 dapgx
 =====

-dapgx provides a PostgreSQL backends for the daql project.
+dapgx provides PostgreSQL backends for the daql project.

 This project implements a custom set of decoder and encoders for xelf literals.